blagoySimandov/simandoff-blog/content/posts/so-you-want-to-build-a-pass.md

   calls until someone throws money at you.
 Bonus points if you make some LinkedIn posts.
 - **Open-source it all** and post on Hacker News with the title: _“We built a
-  $3M ARR PasS and shut it down to focus on our next project.”._ Now you might not get the money but at least you got the clout.
+  $3M ARR PaaS and shut it down to focus on our next project.”._ Now you might not get the money but at least you got the clout.

 And that’s it.

-You’re now running a successful PasS startup.
+You’re now running a successful PaaS startup.

 See you at the next AI summit fellow prompters.